wandb/codesearchnet/README.md

 ## Preprocessed Data Format

-TODO: consdier moving this to a nested readme?
+TODO: consdier moving this to a separate readme on data structure/format/directory structure?
 Data is stored in [jsonlines](http://jsonlines.org/) format.
 Each line in the uncompressed file represents one example (usually a function with an associated comment).
 A prettified example of one row is illustrated below.

 - **repo:** the owner/repo